2023 Best Computer Science Schools in Tennessee

 Top 10 Best Computer Science Schools

-Our analysis found Vanderbilt University to be the best school for computer science students who want to pursue a degree in Tennessee.
-Vanderbilt is a large private not-for-profit school located in the large city of Nashville.
+Our 2023 rankings named Vanderbilt University the best school in Tennessee for computer science students.
+Vanderbilt is a fairly large private not-for-profit school located in the city of Nashville.

 CompSci majors at Vanderbilt take out an average of $19,563 in student loans while working on their egree.

-The excellent programs at The University of Tennessee - Knoxville helped the school earn the #2 place on this year’s ranking of the best computer science schools in Tennessee.
-UT Knoxville is a very large public school located in the midsize city of Knoxville.
+You’ll join some of the best and brightest minds around you if you attend The University of Tennessee - Knoxville.
+The school came in at #2 on this year’s Best Computer Science Schools in Tennessee list.
+UT Knoxville is a fairly large public school located in the medium-sized city of Knoxville.

 While working on their degree, compsci majors at UT Knoxville accumulate an average of around $21,150 in student debt.